janipallisuresh/DataStructures/README.md

 You can use below make command which generates the executable.
   - make all
   OR
-Simple you can run following gcc command to build
+Simply you can run following gcc command to build.
   - gcc singlelinkedlist.c main.c -o sll -Wall

 HOW TO RUN:
-Exeuctable "sll" is generated after build.
+The executable with name 'sll' will be generated after the build.
 Just run it.
   - ./sll